 In 2015, his photograph of a gay couple from Russia was selected as World Press Photo of the

-Year, in 2021 he is nominated for the prize once again.
+Year, in 2021 his photograph of an elderly woman getting a hug for the first time in five months was selected as World Press Photo of the Year.
 In 2018 he was named ‘Photographer of the Year’ for the third time in Denmark.
 He has also twice been shortlisted as ‘Photographer of the Year’ at the Pictures of the Year International Award (POYi).

 Mads Nissen has published three photo books: ‘The Fallen’ (People’s Press), ‘AMAZONAS’ (Gyldendal) and most recently the award-winning ‘We are Indestructible’ (GOST Books).